 A New Approach to Water Data

-3DHP Datasets will include a 3D hydrography network generated from 3DEP data including waterbodies, hydrologic units, hydrologically enhanced elevation and other surfaces, and related attributes that bring a new level of consistency and accuracy.
-Using 3DEP data will ensure that 3DHP Datasets are built on a high-quality, standardized national data source to ensure spatial and temporal consistency in derived products for reporting, modeling, and scientific research.
-This direct relationship of hydrography to the elevation surface will create a cohesive set of hydrographic information, increasing its usability for applications like flood modeling and prediction, culvert and bridge engineering design, and stormwater management.
+3DHP Datasets will include a 3D hydrography network, generated from and integrated with 3DEP elevation data to better represent stream gradients and channel conditions, along with waterbodies, hydrologic units, hydrologically enhanced elevation and other surfaces, and more consistent and accurate attributes.
+3DHP datasets will be built on high-quality, standardized 3DEP data to ensure spatial and temporal consistency across all derived products.
+This will increase usability of 3DHP datasets for applications like flood modeling and prediction, culvert and bridge engineering design, and stormwater management.

-• A stream network derived from high quality 3DEP elevation data;
+• A stream network derived from high quality 3DEP elevation data, with attribution to enable generalization and scale-appropriate rendering;

 • Multiple levels of nested hydrologic units derived using the stream network and elevation data;

-• Hydrologically enhanced elevation and other surfaces that align with the stream network and hydrologic units; and
+• Hydrologically enhanced elevation and other derivative products that align with the stream network and hydrologic units; and

 • Additional attributes that assist with hydrologic and stream network routing and analysis